yaal-coop/canaille/CONTRIBUTING.rst

 .. code-block:: console

     cd demo
+    # To run the demo with the sql backend:
+    docker compose up

     # To run the demo with the memory backend:
-    docker compose up
+    docker compose --file docker-compose-memory.yml up

     # To run the demo with the LDAP backend:
     docker compose --file docker-compose-ldap.yml up